stayallive/wp-sentry/readme.txt

 - PHP SDK: https://github.com/getsentry/sentry-php/blob/master/UPGRADE-3.0.md

-Becasue of the upgrade to the 3.x version of the PHP SDK this plugin now has the requirement that it runs on at least PHP 7.2, for older PHP versions stick to version 3.x.
+Because of the upgrade to the 3.x version of the PHP SDK this plugin now has the requirement that it runs on at least PHP 7.2, for older PHP versions stick to version 3.x.

 * Drop PHP 7.1 support and add PHP 8.0 support
 * Update PHP SDK to version 3.1.3